Dpdl-io/DpdlEngine/Download.md

 * Example DpdlPacket (dpdl_PHONEBOOK.dpdl) with corresponding Dpdl code definition file

-## How to order a registered  'DpdlEngine lite' license?
+## How to order a registered  'DpdlEngine lite' release license?

 To buy a registered 'DpdlEngine lite' license with no limitations/restrictions, regular updates and support, please submit your request via the following download request form, you will be contacted promptly: